 In addition, a set of 2011 working papers from the European Commission also cited the importance of national laws, indicate the political lens through which the new gTLD program will be judged by governments.

-Note 4.
+Note 6.
 The definition of Competition looks at all TLDs, not just gTLDs.
 The working group recognizes that ccTLDs are competitors to gTLDs, particularly where the ccTLD is marketed to registrants around the world (e.g. .me and .co ).

+Note 7.
+All definitions are presented individually.
+However, these definitions need to be considered holistically in order to determine "the extent to which the introduction or expansion of gTLDs has promoted competition, consumer trust, and consumer choice" (Affirmation Para 9.3)

 Advice on Measures and 3-Year Targets for Defined Terms